Handling Events in JavaScript

 Summary

-• There are three ways to assign an event handler: HTML event handler attribute, element’s event handler property, and addEventListener().
+• There are three ways to assign an event handler: HTML event handler attribute, element’s event handler property, and addEventListener() method.

 • Assigning an event handler via the HTML event handler attribute should be avoided.